 Importantly, the FFADAA’s precise requirements must be met to enjoy the law’s full benefits.
 A generally stated delegation of authority won’t satisfy the statute.
 An experienced Florida estate planning attorney familiar with the law’s framework can guide you in forming an estate plan that accounts for digital assets in a way that maximizes the ultimate benefits to your heirs and minimizes the procedural hurdles and expense of administration.

 This kind of legislation is based upon a uniform act that is now being adopted by many states and accomplishes 2 purposes in general as follows:

 Provides estate fiduciaries the legal authority to manage digital assets and electronic communication in the same way that they manage other tangible assets; AND

 Provides the custodians of digital assets the authority to deal directly with the estate fiduciaries appointed by the deceased owners while honoring the user’s privacy expectations.

 The practical effect of this new Florida law and similar legislation across the country is that it generally provides a forum to for individuals to plan out the authority of estate users to access digital assets.
 It does this by defining what kind of authority is needed and also provides immunity for the custodians of those assets if they are interacting with fiduciaries in good faith.

 So, the takeaway from this article is twofold.

-First, understand the importance of including your digital assets and electronic communications as an important part of your overall estate planning in Florida or wherever you are.
+First, even with the above steps covered, hurdles remain concerning privacy and digital assets and legislatures across the country are responding.
+Thus it is critical to understand the importance of including your digital assets and electronic communications as an important part of your overall estate planning in Florida or wherever you are.